-There are several negative reviews for Faira, especially on Yelp.
+However, there are quite a few negative reviews for Faira too — especially on Yelp.
 Most complaints are about Faira One's level of service.
 Sellers don't feel as if they received good-enough service, and agents weren't focused on helping them earn more.

 Yelp user Shawn K. of Graham, WA complained about agents who didn't feel particularly compelled to help them sell his home: